Manage existing portals in PowerApps

 To share the portal with internal users you must first create a security role and then assign users to the security role so they can use the portal.

 As a user in Common Data Service, if you do not have appropriate privileges on portal entities, you might see errors such as “You do not have access to view solutions in this environment.” or “You do not have access to view Website in this environment”.
-For this preview, it is recommended that you are either in a System Administrator or at least a System Customizer security role in the corresponding Common Data Service database.
+It is recommended that you are in a System Administrator security role in the corresponding Common Data Service database.

 Step 1: Create a security role